Nile: Blue Nile

 The Blue Nile Expedition, led by geologist Pasquale Scaturro and his partner, kayaker and documentary filmmaker Gordon Brown became the first known people to descend the entire Blue Nile, from Lake Tana in Ethiopia to the beaches of Alexandria on the Mediterranean.
 Their approximately 5230 km journey took 114 days, from 25 December 2003 to 28 April 2004.
 Though their expedition included others, Brown and Scaturro were the only ones to complete the entire journey.
 Although they descended whitewater manually, the team used outboard motors for much of their journey.

 On 29 January 2005, Canadian Les Jickling and New Zealander Mark Tanner completed the first human-powered transit of Ethiopia's Blue Nile.
 Their journey of over 5000 km took five months.
 They recount that they paddled through two war zones, regions notorious for bandits, and were arrested at gunpoint.

+Dangers

+Inland flood events cause the highest number of casualties among all natural catastrophes - including the devastation of harvest, starvation, sickness and famine in the aftermath of floods.
+Millions of people have died in consequence of single flood events before.
+An estimated 2- 4 million people perished in consequence of the Yangtze–Huai River flood of 1931 including famine and epidemics in the following years.